RemoteToHome-io/wg-udp-relay/README.md

 **Important security note:**

-This type of relay intentionally does not have the ability to decrypt or modify the WireGuard VPN tunnel traffic (it does not have access to the client/server decryption keys) so you do not have to expose your unencrypted data steam to the cloud.
+This type of relay intentionally does not have the ability to decrypt or modify the VPN tunnel traffic (it does not have access to the client/server decryption keys) so you do not have to expose your unencrypted data steam to the cloud.
 It simply allows you to "bounce" the encrypted tunnel via a public server to assist with international routing performance or bypass endpoint restrictions.
-This relay also features the ability to listen on multiple ports, so you could send your VPN client traffic on ports such as 443/UDP to make it appear more like HTTPS/3 QUIC UDP traffic or 3478/UDP for STUN/TURN, which can help bypass port restrictions and some types of throttling on a remote travel network.
+This relay also features the ability to listen on multiple ports on the intermediate relay server and then forward to a different endpoint server port, so you could send your VPN client traffic on ports such as 443/UDP to make it appear more like HTTPS/3 QUIC UDP traffic or 3478/UDP for STUN/TURN, which can help bypass port restrictions and some types of throttling on a remote travel network.

 ## To-do / coming soon:
 - Anycast routing - explore adding Anycast support with Vultr or DigitalOcean